larry-xu/larry-xu.github.io/_posts/2017-10-10-pursuing-undergraduate-research.md

 ### Useful Skills

 The research I have completed largely focused on data visualization, which touches on concepts from database systems, human-computer interaction, and cognitive science.
 I had some prior experience using databases and designing interactive web interfaces, which was helpful both in terms of motivation and skill set.
 I think the work complemented my background as someone who had a lot of practical experience with UI/UX and strong academic interest in systems.
-In this section, I describe useful skills that I learned __specifically__ in the context of visualization research, and which may or may not be useful for other research fields.
+In this section, I describe useful skills that I learned __specifically in the context of visualization research__, and which may or may not be useful for other research fields.

 Since I was working on data visualization, it was very helpful that I had a lot of front-end programming experience to lean on.
 As an undergrad researcher, I mostly fulfilled a programmer role in building visualizations and setting up online experiments.
 I think programming is a good way to get started with computer science research and meaningfully contribute very quickly, since most projects will require some amount of programming.
 But while having programming experience is useful, I do believe that it can also be made up for with enough time and ability to learn quickly.
 Having enough time to commit to research is in some ways more crucial than experience.
 In fact, younger students can be great researchers because they generally have few competing commitments and many semesters left to do research.
 Some professors may not even consider accepting an undergrad without at least a year's worth of commitment.
-Overall, the most common failure modes I see when undergrads try to get involved in research is a combination of lack of research experience, programming experience, and time commitment.
-I think starting to do research around second or third year of undergrad is the optimal point for experience and time, but there are also a lot of other personal factors that might affect this.
+Overall, the most common failure modes I see when undergrads try to get involved in research is a combination of lack of research experience, programming experience, and time commitment. __I think starting to do research around second or third year of undergrad is the optimal point for experience and time__, but there are also a lot of other personal factors that might affect this.

 I originally thought I would need to take more computer science classes before I was ready to understand the technical concepts needed for research.
 For example, I hadn’t taken any database or HCI courses when I got started.
 But it turns out that I was able to comprehend the papers decently well, and was able to look things up as necessary without much trouble.
 Even after I had taken the relevant courses, I found that I used only a little knowledge from those courses in my research projects and only really for contextual and motivational reasons.
 There is a lot more specific knowledge involved with research that isn’t covered by the breadth of an undergraduate curriculum, though this can vary depending on subject matter.